octue/conventional-commits/README.md

   --header HEADER       The header (including MarkDown styling) to put the release notes under.
 Default is '## Contents' --list-item-symbol LIST_ITEM_SYMBOL
                         The MarkDown list item symbol to use for listing commit messages in the release notes.
 Default is '- '
+  --no-link-to-pull-request
+                        If provided, don't add a link to the given pull request in the release notes.

 ```

 ### GitHub workflows